proxysh/Safejumper-for-Desktop/README.md

-# Safejumper for Mac
+# Safejumper for Desktop

-This piece of software is a custom OpenVPN client for Mac.
+This piece of software is a custom OpenVPN client for Desktop.
 It has been specifically designed to work with the Proxy.sh VPN network.

 ## License